 Through teaching experience I integrated Technology in my classroom, in the following ways;

-I also provided the PD workshop, Art for Multiple Subject Elementary Classrooms, to Teachers at the QSI Eastern Europe PD days (Bratislava, Slovakia).
+I also provided a Professional Development workshop, Art for Multiple Subject Elementary Classrooms, at the QSI Eastern Europe PD days (Bratislava, Slovakia).

 As an exhibiting artist, I also bring with me experience from the professional art world and 15+ years working as a Graphic Designer in Publication design, with illustration experience.
 A few of my reference books are: